willybrauner/css-flat/README.md

-# css-reset
+# css-flat

-*css-reset* is a clean CSS reset file written in pure CSS.
-Can also be imported in LESS or SASS projects.
-Inspired by [normalize.css](http://necolas.github.io/normalize.css/).
+*css-flat* is a clean CSS flat file written in pure CSS.
+It can also be imported in LESS or SASS projects.

 # Motivation

 For custom projects we need full control of style of our components and therefore by-pass the default browser markup style.
-[normalize.css](http://necolas.github.io/normalize.css/) offer a reset starter while maintaining but keep pre-style some markups like title or list.
+[normalize.css](http://necolas.github.io/normalize.css/) offer a reset starter while maintaining pre-style markups like title or list between each browsers, while
-*css-reset* allow to start a project with the **flattest style as possible**.
+*css-flat* normalize and especially **flat** markups style, allow to start a project with the **flattest style as possible**.

 ## Example